 Improving your sleep and health

-The first main benefit of an escape from the digital world is better sleep.
+The first main benefit of an escape from the digital world is a better sleep rhythm.

-Ask yourself: how often do you check your phone at night and in the morning?
+Ask yourself the following: how often do you check your phone at night and in the morning?

 Many people look at their social media notifications before going to bed and right after getting up.
 The act might seem trivial, but it creates a lot of stress in our sub-conscience.